 Radisson Rewards (2:1)

-Capping off the top five unique transfer partners for the Citi Prestige card is the owner of the Radisson, Radisson Blu, Park Inn and Park Plaza hotel brands.
+Capping off the top five unique transfer partners for the Citi Prestige card is Radisson Rewards.
+The Radisson Hotel Group operates around 1,300 hotels in about 100 countries, including the Radisson Blu, Park Inn and Park Plaza hotel brands.

 The aim of this article was to explore alternative Citi Rewards redemption partners to the ones we tend to focus on here in Australia.

-But having said that, there is a reason we focus on these programs, and that is because they tend to offer better value.
-So, KrisFlyer, Asia Miles, Velocity, Qantas and Etihad Guest should probably be at the top of your research list for the next trip you want to book using points earned from your Citi Prestige Visa card.
+Having said that, the reason we focus on these programs is because they offer good value.
+KrisFlyer, Asia Miles, Velocity Frequent Flyer, Qantas Frequent Flyer and Etihad Guest should be at the top of your research list for the next trip you are looking to book using points earned from your Citi Prestige Mastercard.

-However, if wanting to experience Garuda Indonesia First Class, then you will have to transfer miles to its respective program.
+However, if are wanting to experience Garuda Indonesia First Class, you will need to transfer miles to its respective program.

 If you can find award space on any of Qatar Airways’ A380 flights, then your Privilege Club miles may come in handy for a solid First or Business Class redemption.